 Do: Borrow to cover your tuition and room and board if you need to.

-Don't: Borrow for things you don't need, like spring break or going to the movies.
+Don't: Borrow for things you want but don't need, like spring break or entertainment.

 Do: Borrow if you have exhausted all other ways to pay for your education.